VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 ## Evaluate how appropriate the domain and the bounded contexts are for the CQRS pattern

-We'd like to start with a clearer set of heuristics to determine whether or not a particular bounded context will benefit from the CQRS pattern.
+We'd like to start with a clearer set of heuristics, such as those outlined earlier in this chapter, to determine whether or not a particular bounded context will benefit from the CQRS pattern.
 We may have learnt more if we had focused on a more complex area of the domain such as wait-listing instead of on the Orders and Registrations bounded context and Payments bounded context.

 ## Plan for performance